fm4dd/gatemate-riscv/step19/readme.md

 Wait for CFG_DONE DONE
 ```
 ### Output
-With the UART assigned to the E1 boards PMODB connector pins, the Digilent PMOD-UART converter to see the RISC-V program output, and we can display it in a terminal window.
-The terminal output runs at a bitdrate of 833.333, falling short of the UART target speed of 1Mbaud (1.000.000).
+With the UART assigned to the E1 boards PMODB connector pins, the Digilent PMOD-UART converter receives the RISC-V program output, and we can display it in a terminal window.
+The terminal output runs at a bitrate of 833.333, falling short of the UART target speed of 1Mbaud (1.000.000).
 The root cause is discussed in [Issue #3](https://github.com/fm4dd/gatemate-riscv/issues/3).